For group bookings please contact

 Keswick Indoor Climbing Wall: very near the Castlerigg Stone Circle, on the edge of Keswick.
 Suitable for all abilities.

 Keswick Leisure Pool: between Fitz Park and the start of the disused railway path.
+It is not a full length pool and so it is not suitable for proper 'lengths swimming'.
+It has slides and a wave machine, aimed at young families.

 Keswick Museum: on Station Road, next to Fitz Park and the swimming pool.
 Changing exhibitions throughout the year and an excellent programme of family activities, events and talks.
 Your ticket allows unlimited admission for 12 months from the date of purchase.